Rashidah Ismaili: Career: creative work and activism

 About her 2014 book, Autobiography of the Lower East Side: A novel in stories, David Henderson said: "This well established poet makes a brilliant debut in fiction with these complex, poetically detailed, interrelated stories of Blacks from Africa, the Caribbean and the USA who converge and form an artistic community in the early 1960s in the most easterly regions of Alphabet City."
 Reviewing the book in the Huffington Post, Melody Breyer-Grell wrote: "Autobiography of the Lower East Side enveloped this reader to such an extent that every other task was put on hold until its completion.
 The book, a set of tales; both complete in themselves, but intertwined skillfully, pours forth with an economic lyricism; where metaphors and similes are used sparingly, leaving the story and setting to enter the reader’s consciousness.
 Richer for that, we are engulfed in the sights, smells, and colors of this neighborhood, finding the beauty through prose, even though the reality might have sometimes been grim."

-Ismaili regularly hosts a gathering of national and international artists and scholars at her home in Harlem, known as "Salon d’ Afrique.
-She is First Vice President of Pen & Brush, an "international nonprofit organization providing a platform to showcase the work of professional emerging and mid-career female artists and writers", founded in 1894.
+Ismaili regularly hosts a gathering of national and international artists and scholars at her home in Harlem, known as "Salon d'Afrique.
+She is First Vice President of Pen & Brush, an international nonprofit organization that "provides a platform to showcase the work of professional emerging and mid-career women and gender expansive artists and writers to a broader audience with the ultimate goal of effecting real change within the marketplace", founded in 1894.

 She contributed to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.
+Ismaili is also a contributor to Encounters with James Baldwin: Celebrating 100 Years (edited by Kadija George Sesay and Cheryl Robson, 2024).